What Does Annual Income Mean When Applying for a Credit Card?

 Companies could ask for a pay stub or W-2 to verify both annual gross and net incomes.
 Most credit card applications ask for annual net income.

 Annual Net Income

-What the parts of “annual net income” mean:
+What do the parts of "annual net income" mean?

-- Net – Net is your take-home pay.
+- Net: Net is your take-home pay.
 This is how much you take home and either cash or deposit in your bank after all deductions are taken out by your place of employment.
 Usual deductions are federal and state taxes.
-Also, local taxes are deducted which may mean county and city and, possibly, school, depending on where you live.
+Also, local taxes are deducted which may mean county, city, and potentially school, depending on where you live.
 There are also deductions for Medicare and Social Security.
 You may have deductions for savings plans including retirement savings like a 401(k).
 There may also be a deduction for health insurance.

 Annual gross income is your income before anything is deducted.
 Credit card companies usually prefer to ask for net income because that is what you have available with which to pay your monthly payment.
-You will find an occasional company that will ask for annual gross income.
+Some companies may ask for annual gross income.

 What Qualifies as Income?

 The definition of income varies by age.
 For anyone over 21 years of age, income can be:

 - Retirement Fund distributions